MicCapture

 MicCaptureError

-Section titled “MicCaptureError”public enum MicCaptureError: Error, Equatable { case permissionDenied // user denied mic access (iOS only) case converterUnavailable // AVAudioConverter could not be initialised for the hardware format}iOS mic permission
+Section titled “MicCaptureError”public enum MicCaptureError: Error, Equatable { case permissionDenied // user denied mic access (iOS only) case converterUnavailable // AVAudioConverter could not be initialised for the hardware format case voiceProcessingUnavailable(String) // setVoiceProcessingEnabled(true) failed; payload = underlying error}voiceProcessingUnavailable is thrown rather than silently degrading to raw (echo-prone) capture.
+If raw capture is an acceptable fallback for your app, catch it and retry with voiceProcessing: nil.

 Section titled “iOS mic permission”On iOS, start() requests microphone access before installing the tap: